Amber Robles-Gordon

-Amber Robles-Gordon (born 1977 San Juan, Puerto Rico) is an American mixed media visual artist.
-She resides in Washington, DC and utilizes textile and collage techniques as a primary aesthetic language.
+Amber Robles-Gordon (born 1977) is an American mixed media visual artist.
+She was born in Puerto Rico and resides in Washington, D.C..
+Robles-Gordon's work utilizes textile and collage techniques as a primary aesthetic language.
 Her work encompasses assemblages, large-scale sculptures, installations, and public art.
 Within her pieces, she uses found objects as sources of color and texture, contemplating the symbolic resonance of each color’s photonic wavelength.
 Every defining visual characteristic of a material or object—its shape, pattern, or text—contributes to a metaphorical, layered interrogational practice, through which she enacts societal critique.
 The objects themselves, though discarded or given away, permanently retain the energy of their past.

 Robles-Gordon encourages transcendent societal messaging, such as embracing hybridity and resisting patriarchy.
 She also draws on matrices, the underlying grid-like structure of reality, as an intellectual foundation by translating them into fabric.
 This illustrates the warping and wefting of society, particularly the gender imbalance inherent within patriarchal structures.

-Education
+Early life and education

+Amber Robles-Gordon was born in 1977 in San Juan, Puerto Rico, and was raised between Puerto Rico and Washington, D.C.
+Her early life was shaped by Caribbean diasporic culture, migration, and layered experiences of place, which later became central themes in her artistic practice.
+These formative years fostered her awareness of hybridity, cultural memory, and the social structures that inform identity.

+Robles-Gordon’s artistic development was strongly influenced by her mother, Carmen Robles-Inman, whose career and values emphasized cultural engagement, education, and self-expression.
+In an oral history interview archived by the Anacostia Community Museum, Robles-Inman described her professional life in public service and education, stating that her work was grounded in “a commitment to community, history, and the preservation of lived experience.”
+This perspective informed the environment in which Robles-Gordon was raised, where observation, collecting, and creative inquiry were encouraged from an early age.

+According to the same interview, Robles-Inman recalled that “from a very early age, I encouraged [Amber] to observe the world around her, to collect, to question, and to find beauty in unexpected places,” a philosophy that would later manifest in Robles-Gordon’s use of found materials and layered visual narratives.
+Exposure to her mother’s stories, professional path, and Caribbean heritage contributed to Robles-Gordon’s enduring engagement with memory, materiality, and the intersections of personal history and broader social systems.

-She received a BS in 2005 from Trinity College, in Washington, DC.
-She subsequently participated in a dual Masters program, pursuing an MFA (Painting) in 2011 from Howard University, also in Washington, DC.
-Robles-Gordon has been a key member of AfriCOBRA and the Black Artists DC, (BADC) serving as exhibitions coordinator, Vice President and President.
-Robles-Gordon is also the co-founder of Delusions of Grandeur Artist Collective.
+She received a BS degree in 2005 from Trinity Washington University, in Washington, D.C.
+She subsequently received a MFA degree (painting) in 2011 from Howard University, also in Washington, D.C.